A Natural Parasite Cleanse Protocol

 It can also be productive to get an organic acids test.
 This is a urine test that looks at organic acids known to be byproducts of bacteria, poor absorption of amino acids or poor absorption of carbohydrates; still more clues to fine tune treatment.
 Here’s some good information on reading an organic acids test from a couple PhD’s.
 This is more advanced material that will help you appreciate the clinical interpretation experience a functional medicine practitioner can offer.
 And speaking of clinical experience, there’s another side to the testing story.

 Standard testing for parasites isn't very accurate.
 The most accurate test uses PCR technology.
-Click To Tweet
+Share on XIs it okay to do a parasite cleanse without testing first?

 I have observed that many people just do a parasite cleanse without getting tested.
 It’s reasonable to remember mankind has survived parasite invasion for millennia with nothing more than attention to what herbs and foods worked.